 Art History Scholarships

-The scholarship application period for Art History students will open on January 21, 2019 and close on March 8, 2019.
+The scholarship application period for Art History students will open in January, 2020.
+Please check back for updates.

 For the Art History Scholarship, you must be an Art History major with a GPA of 3.5 or higher, and completed 9 credit hours of Art History courses.
 To apply, please go to the University of Utah’s scholarships management site (button above), fill out the General Application and search for Art History Undergraduate Scholarships in the Opportunities panel.
 When in the Art History Scholarships opportunity, you need to provide a 250 word statement of academic interest and goals.